Episode 136: Requested Replay: Building the Best Team

 [00:10:40] Dr. Adrienne Reynolds: Of course.
 Absolutely.
 Absolutely.
 Anytime.

-[00:10:43] Dr. Victoria Peterson: I love it.
-And if you’re a dentist listening to this and you’re in the St.
+[00:10:43] Dr. Victoria Peterson: I love it and if you’re a dentist listening to this and you’re in the St. Joseph, Missouri area.
+Take care of my friend.

 [00:10:49] Dr. Adrienne Reynolds: Up.
-I’m due for cleaning, so ,
+I’m due for cleaning, so,

 [00:10:53] Dr. Victoria Peterson: I love it.
-Thank you, Adrian.
+Thank you, Adrienne.

 [00:10:55] Dr. Adrienne Reynolds: Thank you.
 This was wonderful.

 [00:10:59] Announcer: Thank you for tuning into this episode of Investment Grade Practices podcast.
 If you find value in this episode, help us spread the word by passing it along to a dental friend.
+Subscribe and give us a like on iTunes or Spotify.
+Learn more about building your investmentgradepractice@productivedentist.com today.

 Have a great experience with PDA recently?